rjleyva/rjleyva-writes/src/content/blog/inkdrop/notes-in-service-of-doing-choosing-inkdrop.md

 ---
 title: 'Notes in Service of Doing: Choosing Inkdrop'
 date: 2025-12-21
-description: In this post, I want to share why I chose Inkdrop over tools like Obsidian and Notion—not because they fall short, but because of how I work as a solutions consultant and a part‑time web developer.
+description: A reflection on choosing Inkdrop over Obsidian and Notion, and how deliberate constraints support clear thinking and consistent execution.
 tags:
   [
     'inkdrop',